Buedenbender/datscience/README.md

 will present and briefly elaborate on one typical problem I frequently encounter (getting the stats from R with the right format into MS Word), and what this package provides to solve this.

+As of March 2022 the new function `datscience::flex_table1()` makes the creation of the Sociodemograhpic Table 1 (including a subsample comparison), basically a piece of cake.
+Take a look at the new article `vignette("flex_table1")`

 ### Teaser of `datscience` Functionality